ginstrom/paladin-novel/chapters/06_whispers-in-stone.md

 "There," Sim said simply.
 "Sanctuary."

 The moment their horse stepped onto the temple grounds, its ears pricked forward and it released a soft whicker of contentment.
 Gond stopped, warmth spreading through his chest.
-The sensation was neither pleasant nor painful, just... puzzling.
+The sensation was neither pleasant nor painful, just… puzzling.

 The turf beneath their feet was different than the rocky ground they had been traveling over—thicker, greener.
 The air carried a fresh smell that contrasted with the dusty trail.
 Dax's limp eased as he walked, and even Pell's perpetual tension seemed to drain a little from his shoulders.